DLR-IGEL/IGEL-Custom-Inventory-Generator/README.md

-# IGEL Custom Emission Inventory Generator
+# IGEL Custom Inventory Generator

-The IGEL Custom Emission Inventory Generator creates gridded rocket-launch emission inventories from launch-specific propellant-use profiles and engine emission indices.
+The IGEL Custom Inventory Generator creates gridded rocket-launch emission inventories from launch-specific propellant-use profiles and engine emission indices.
 It aggregates emissions in space and time and writes CF-1.8-labelled NetCDF files for use in atmospheric research.